How does a dehumidifier work?

 Our test results of over 30 dehumidifiers show that some dehumidifiers are much quicker at pulling water from the air and more energy efficient than others.
 This means you won’t have to use them as frequently and they’ll have less of an impact on your energy bills.

 Just want to know which are the best?
-Go to Best Buy dehumidifiers for an up-to-date list of the models that Which? experts recommend.
+Go to our list of best dehumidifiers.